CaptainCrowbar/crow/docs/dso.md

 | `altered_search`      | Windows  | `LOAD_WITH_ALTERED_SEARCH_PATH`        | Use alternative standard search path                    |

 Flags passed to the constructor and related functions, controlling the way the library is loaded.
-These are constants compatible with `flag_type`.
 Flags not relevant to the target system will be ignored.

 ```c++
 static constexpr Dso::flag_type Dso::default_flags = Dso::global | Dso::now;